ELVIS-Project/vis-framework/README.txt

 Antila, Christopher and Julie Cumming.
 "The VIS Framework: Analyzing Counterpoint in Large Datasets."
     In Proceedings of the International Society for Music Information Retrieval, 2014.

-A BibTeX entry for LaTeX users is
+A BibTeX entry for LaTeX users is:

 ```
 @inproceedings{,